uni7corn/fripack/README.md

 Frida is a powerful tool, but its size and the need for root access make it challenging to distribute scripts to end-users.
 This often limits Frida’s use in developing plugins for wider audiences.

-Fripack solves this by packaging your Frida scripts into various executable formats—such as Xposed Modules, Zygisk Modules, shared objects for `LD_PRELOAD`, or injectable DLLs—enabling easy distribution and use of Frida-based plugins.
+Fripack solves this by packaging your Frida scripts into various executable formats—such as Xposed Modules, patched apks, shared objects for `LD_PRELOAD`, or injectable DLLs—enabling easy distribution and use of Frida-based plugins.

 ### Binary Size Matters